Wouldn’t it be nice to figure out a way to make money from your hobby?

 There are countless ways to get paid to take pictures.
 One of the easiest ways to get started is to reach out to friends and family.
 Graduations, weddings, and newborn photos are a few occasions to consider.

-As your portfolio grows, your clientele expands, and you gain more experience, you can begin to increase your rates.
+As your portfolio grows, your clientele expands, and you gain more experience, you can increase your rates.

 Another way to make money with photography is by selling your images online.
 Companies like Shutterstock and Adobe Stock provide a platform to reach potential buyers.
-High-quality images are always in demand, and photographers like you can earn money for each license or copy sold.
+High-quality images are always in demand, and photographers earn money for each license or copy sold.

 Related: Marc Andre took his photography hobby in a different direction, creating (and selling) websites that sold digital products to other photographers.
 In the end, this “hobby” earned over $1 million!